Formatting rules when building expressions

 Locates and selects only those accounts who are in Department 1 and have a balance not equal to zero.

-ORThe OR statement is used to select variables where the status of the variable can be either of the stated selections.
+OR The OR statement is used to select variables where the status of the variable can be either of the stated selections.

 AUDIT_HEADER.TYPE = "SI" OR AUDIT_HEADER.TYPE = "SC"